Ratan-Debnath/Natural-Language-Processing-Functions/README.md

 punctuation.NLTK provides a method called word_tokenize ,which splits text using punctuation and non- alphabetic characters.

-Key points of the NLP tokenization,
+Key points of the NLP tokenization,.5.5
 Text into sentences tokenization
 Sentences into words tokenization
 Sentences using regular expressions tokenization.